Klamath (steamboat): Navigation issues

 At Pelican Bay, a short channel had been cut from the main lake to the Pelican Bay Lumber mill to facilitate steamboat operations.

 On Saturday, July 22, 1911, at about 4:00 p.m., Klamath sank while moored at Agency Landing.
 The boat was then owned by Captain Parker.
 Part of the crew was sleeping on board when the boat sank.
 The stern went down in about 10 ft of water, while the bow remained on the bank of the lake, almost clear of the water.

 Ice posed a problem for the steamer on the upper lake, just as it had on the lower lake.
 In December 1913, Klamath suspended operations for the winter when ice on the upper lake was 4 in or more thick.

 On June 21, 1915, it was reported that Klamath had sunk, again, at Pelican Bay Landing the previous Sunday afternoon, June 20, 1915.
-Details were not available however in the first report.
+Details were not available, however, in the first report.

-In November 1916, a barge being pushed by Klamath collided with the small sternwheeler tug Modoc, sinking the Modoc.
+In November 1916, a barge being pushed by Klamath collided with the small sternwheeler tug Modoc, sinking the latter.
 By November 16, 1916, Modoc had been raised.